Close

 • Authorized signatory willing to assume legal responsibility

 Pro Tip: The quality of your sponsor matters enormously.
 A well-established Kuwaiti company with a history of successful visa sponsorships will expedite your application significantly compared to newly registered entities.
+Business visa applications require a local company to apply on your behalf with proof of the business purpose of the visit.

 Need Help with Kuwait Business Visa?